xFrieDSpuDx/completeseries/README.md

 ### ⚠️ Security & Server Use

+By default this project uses JavaScript to authenticate with your AudiobookShelf server.
+To achieve this CORS acceptions must be added in AudiobookShelf.
+These settings are found in the Audiobook main settings page under "Allowed CORS Origins".
+You should add the domain you are accessing this project from, e.g. you are accessing it form https://completeseries.lily-pad.uk you should add that URL into the Allow CORS Origins text area.
+If you are hosting locally e.g. http://localhost:8080, then add that URL instead.

+Potential issues with CORS; you can not access an HTTP URL from an HTTPS URL.
+E.g. you are accessing this app from https://completeseries.lily-pad.uk and trying to connect to your AudiobookShelf server at http://audiobooks.example.com.
+This will always fail.

-This project uses PHP to make server-side requests — specifically for authenticating with your AudiobookShelf server and proxying metadata queries to external APIs.
+If you are unable to connect using JavaScript this project can use PHP to make server-side requests, acting as a proxy to avoid CORS issues — specifically for authenticating with your AudiobookShelf server.
+This is a manually selectable option to increase security and avoid sending authentication information to a potentially unknown server.

 > ⚠️ **A word of caution:**
 > In many PHP-based projects, usernames, passwords, or URLs *can* be logged, either accidentally or intentionally.